How Applicant Tracking Systems Work and How to Optimize Your Resume for ATS

 If a recruiter decides to filter for candidates with a master's degree in environmental engineering and you don't have one, you may be out of luck.

-Simply put, you may get filtered out if you don't have the education, skills, or certifications a recruiter is looking for listed on your resume.
+You can also get filtered out if you don't have the skills a recruiter is looking for listed on your resume.

 How can I optimize my resume to beat applicant tracking systems?